promisedlandt/Schedule-Attributes/README.markdown

 Indicates with a `0` or `1` whether the event repeats on this day.
 For example, if the event repeats every other week on Tues and Thursday, then the parameters would include these: `:interval => "2", :interval_unit => "week", :tuesday => "1", :thursday => "1"`.
 These parameters are only used if `:repeat` is `1` and `:interval_unit` is `"week"`.

 #### `:weeks_of_month`
 Only used if `:interval_unit` is `"monthly"`.
 An array with the week-of-month numbers during which the event repeats.
 For example, if the event repeats during every first and third week of every month, `:weeks_of_month` would be `[1, 3]`.
+Negative indices count from the end of the month, `[2, -1]` would be the second and the last week of the month.
+Defaults to the first week, so `[1]`.

 ## `schedule_attributes`